„Budownictwo i Architektura”

 - city planning and history of city planning

 - real estate appraisal and management

 We invite scientists and specialists in the above-mentioned fields to submit manuscripts for publication in the journal.
 Budownictwo i Architektura publishes both articles concerning general issues in the areas of civil engineering and architecture and works addressing local problems specific to Central and Eastern Europe.
 Texts are published in English; the Polish translation of the article can be published alongside the primary version in English.

 All articles published in the journal are peer-reviewed by experts in the field.

-The following statement is based on the Committee on Publication Ethics (COPE) and Elsevier guidelines.
+The following statement is based on the Committee on Publication Ethics (COPE).

 - Publication decisions

 The editor is solely and independently responsible for deciding which of the articles submitted to the journal should be published, basing his or her decisions on the importance of particular works to researchers and readers, as well as on the opinions of reviewers, experts in the field and the remaining editors of the journal.
 Furthermore, he or she should be guided by the policies of the journal's editorial board and, at the same time, follow relevant legal requirements concerning libel, copyright infringement and plagiarism.